snehith2005/snehith-demo/README.md

 # snehith-demo
-This is just a demo for class
+This is just a demo for class.